Citânia de Sanfins

 The Citância de Sanfins is an archaeological site of the Castro culture located in the Portuguese civil parish of Sanfins de Ferreira in the municipality of Paços de Ferreira.
 The construction of the Castro site developed over many phases, between the 5th century BCE and the 2nd century CE.

+Pedra formosa

+The Pedra Formosa sauna, a building designed for the public baths, stands out for its construction technique and spectacular Celtic motifs crafted in stone.

-The Castro had a period of Roman occupation that started during the 3rd Century CE, being abandoned during the 4th Century CE.
+The Castro had a later period of Roman occupation that started during the 3rd Century CE, being abandoned during the 4th Century CE.
 The site also includes a chapel dedicated to Saint Romanus (c.
 14th Century) and 34 graves belonging to a Christian cemetery from the Medieval age (c.
 13th Century CE).
 The Castro was first dug in 1895 by Francisco Martins Sarmento e José Leite de Vasconcelos and the last interventions were in 1995, when one of the houses was reconstructed and a warrior statue replica was put near the entrance of the second wall.

 Architecture

 The Citânia was protected by three lines of walls, with an exterior wall protecting the West and South and a moat in the North and South.
 These walls were created using local granite blocks.
 About 160 houses have been found within the Citânia walls.
 Most of these houses are circular, with diameters of about 5m, granitic stone walls, and conic ceilings made of perishable materials.
 These houses typically form neighborhoods of 4 or 5 buildings, facing a common patio and surrounded by a wall, forming areas of 200-300m2.
 On the periphery of the Citânia, a public bath building was found.
 Warrior statues were found in the Citânia, one of them overseeing the main entrance of the Citânia.
 The Citânia has a main road with a north–south orientation and collateral roads of east–west orientation.